dexterous_developer_cli

 • GUI-based launchers should be added, especially for mobile

-• Supporting state in bevy
+• Supporting ECS hooks and observers in bevy

 Installation

-• dexterous_developer_runner - used to run the project
+• dexterous_developer_runner - used to run the project on another device

 Setup